Sheema4505/GitforJune/README.md

 # GitforJune
- this is just for learning person
+ this is just for learning purpose